Healthspan, Life Extension and Longevity Company Investment Opportunities

 - 400+ patents and patent applications worldwide for pluripotency therapeutics.

-- ~4MM in tangible assets minus current liabilities. ~3MM quarterly burn rate.
+- ~-5MM in tangible assets minus current liabilities. ~3MM quarterly burn rate.
 Insignificant current revenue streams.

 - Need to raise substantial cash soon and create high value partnerships for non-core applications of pluripotency such as Cytiva II adult cardiac cells for drug testing.

 - In January, 2020 signed deal with UC-Irvine to develop cellular therapies to treat neurological disorders and diseases for which there are no cures such as Huntington’s disease.
 Targeting a launch of clinical trial in 2H, 2021.
-As of April, 2020, Dr. Bailey is hopeful that they’ll land more licenses near-term.
+As of April, 2020, Dr. Bailey was hopeful that they would land more licenses near-term.
+Recently, Jim Mellon noted they have completed 7 cell licensing agreements so far this year.

 - Near-term commercialization activities are focused on bailment of UniverCyte master cell banks.